Incoterms 2020 vs 2010 // Changes Between The 2020 Incoterms and the 2010 Incoterms

 FCA option for On-Board notation for Bill of Lading

-In the Incoterms 2010 rules, who was responsible for the On Board Bill of Lading was not defined and had to clarify in the contract if one chose the FCA option.
+In the Incoterms 2010 rules, the responsibility for the On Board Bill of Lading was not defined and had to be clarified in the contract if the FCA option was chosen.
 As this leads to confusion, the new 2020 rules clarify that the buyer should instruct the carrier or its agent to release the Bill of Lading(B/L) on the seller’s behalf.
-The B/L will have the annotation of the on-board or Aboard that states the goods have been loaded on the vessel.
-The Bill of Lading is one of the most common documents used to release payment if you pay by a letter of credit.
+The bill of lading (B/L) will have an annotation stating that the goods have been loaded onto the vessel.
+The Bill of Lading is one of the most common documents used to release payment when paying by letter of credit.

 New Insurance Rules For CIF and CIP

-There are changes to Cost Insurance and Freight (CIF) and Carriage and Insurance Paid To (CIP), which are the only Incoterms that define who is to pay for insurance.
-For both CIF and CIP, the seller will pay the insurance.
-Previously, the seller was only responsible for the minimum insurance requirements; however, in the new rules, the seller has to purchase insurance for the shipment to at least 110% of the value of the goods.
+There are changes to the Cost, Insurance, and Freight (CIF) and Carriage and Insurance Paid to (CIP) Incoterms, which are the only Incoterms that define who is responsible for paying insurance.
+For both CIF and CIP, the seller is responsible for paying the insurance.
+Previously, the seller was only responsible for meeting the minimum insurance requirements; however, under the new rules, the seller must purchase insurance for the shipment to at least 110% of the goods' value.

 Greater clarity on who is responsible for what

 The new 2020 clarified which party, the buyer or seller, is responsible for Customs Clearance, which party is responsible for the payments, and who will assume the risk and insurance cost.
-The new rules were rewritten to use less technical jargon and to be easier to understand.
-It tried to make the rules as clear as possible while still being legally enforceable in a multinational legal contract.
+The new rules were rewritten to use less technical jargon and to be more easily understood.
+It attempted to make the rules as clear as possible while still ensuring they were legally enforceable in a multinational legal contract.

 DIY Transport Options